On this page

 Type checking options Jump to heading

 --check<CHECK_TYPE>optionalSet type-checking behavior.
-This subcommand type-checks local modules by default, so adding --check is redundant
+This subcommand type-checks local modules by default, so passing --check is redundant; pass --check=all to also type-check remote modules.
+Alternatively, use the 'deno check' subcommand.

 --no-check<NO_CHECK_TYPE>optionalSkip type-checking.
 If the value of "remote" is supplied, diagnostic errors from remote modules will be ignored.